Verification Flow

 console.log(verificationResponse.errorMessage);

-throw new Error("Not authenticated");
+throw new Error('Not authenticated');

 }